sevenns/frontend-starter-kit/README.md

 You need to open project directory in your terminal

-First, you need to install node modules:
+You need to install node modules:

     npm i

-Now do the same thing with bower:

-    bower i

 # Use